mjderoode/advent_of_code_helper/README.md

 ## Try out your solutions

-In this package, you have several options to try out your solutions.
+In this Laravel package, you have several options to try out your solutions.
 The first is through the command line—refer to the `aoc:try` command as explained in the previous section.

 The second option is to view your solution in the browser.
 I’ve prepared a specific route for your Advent of Code controllers (see `php artisan route:list`, specifically `aoc.solution`).
 For example, to view your solution for “year 2016, day 2, part 2,” go to `{{ YOUR APP URL HERE }}/2016/2/2`.